How do you say PEACE in Italian?

 boy sleeping soundly in bed

-If you want to wish someone peace, you can say che la pace sia con te.
+If you want to wish someone peace in a somewhat solemn way, you can say che la pace sia con te.
 Note that this uses the pronoun “tu”, which is an informal way of addressing people.
-This is not used with the courtesy form “Lei”.
+It is not used with the polite form “Lei”.

 Che la pace sia con te